-Any eligible service charges will be paid directly to tenants as part of the Universal Credit additional amount for housing costs payment.
+Any eligible service charges will be paid directly to tenants as part of the single Universal Credit payment.

 More information about Universal Credit service charges – guidance for landlords.

 7.2 Ensuring tenants are aware of what service charges are eligible for Universal Credit

 Landlords in the social rented sector are responsible for clearly setting out to the tenant which of their service charges are eligible, in accordance with the eligible service charges regulations and guidance.
 The claimant will report this as part of their claim.